 Kaziranga National Park is known for the home to two-thirds of the world’s great one-horned rhinoceroses and is a World Heritage Site.
 Kaziranga is not only about seeing a Rhino.
-I invite you to experience the other dimensions of seeing the National park through our comprehensive guide to the park.
+I invite you to experience the other dimensions of observing the National park through our comprehensive guide to the park.

 Ever wondered how it would be, to go on a safari and to make your way to the heart of a dense forest?
 Doing nothing!
 Just spending time amidst nature and exploring the splendor of the woods.
 And suddenly you catch the sight of a flock of exotic birds flying across the distant swamp lands.
 A bunch of eastern swamp deer is gracefully clipping the grass off the ground.